-Parameter Description Spanning Tree Protocol This field can be toggled between Enabled and Disabled using the pull- down menu.
+Parameter Description Spanning Tree Protocol <disabled></disabled> This field can be toggled between Enabled and Disabled using the pull- down menu.
 This will enable or disable the Spanning Tree Protocol (STP), globally, for the switch.
-Bridge Max Age (6-40 Sec) <20 > The Bridge Maximum Age can be set from $6$ to $40$ seconds.
+Bridge Max Age (6-40 Sec) <20 > The Bridge Maximum Age can be set from 6 to 40 seconds.
 At the end of the Max.
 Age, if a BPDU has still not been received from the Root Bridge, your Switch will start sending its own BPDU to all other Switches for permission to become the Root Bridge.
 If it turns out that your Switch has the lowest Bridge Identifier, it will become the Root Bridge.
 Bridge Hello Time (1-10 Sec) < 2 > The Bridge Hello Time can be set from $1$ to $10$ seconds.
 This is the interval between two transmissions of BPDU packets sent by the Root Bridge to tell all other Switches that it is indeed the Root Bridge.
-Bridge Forward Delay (4-30 sec) <15> The Bridge Forward Delay can be from $4$ to $30$ seconds.
+Bridge Forward Delay (4-30 sec) <15 > The Bridge Forward Delay can be from 4 to 30 seconds.
 This is the time any port on the Switch spends in the listening state while moving from the blocking state to the forwarding state.

-A Bridge Priority for the switch can

-be set from 0 to 65535.
-This number
+Bridge Priority (0- 65535 Sec) <32768> A Bridge Priority for the switch can be set from $0$ to $65535$ .
+This number is used in the voting process between switches on the network to determine which switch will be the root switch.
+A low number indicates a high priority, and a high probability that this switch will be STP Version probability that this switch will be elected as the root switch.Choose rstp or StpCompatibility.
+Both

+r P version Choose rstp or StpCompatibility.
+Both

-is used in the voting process between
+versions use STP parameters in the

-switches on the network to

-determine which switch will be the

-root switch.
-A low number indicates

-a high priority, and a high

-probability that this switch will be

-elected as the root switch.

-STP Version Choose RSTP (default) or STP Compatibility.
-Both versions use STP parameters in the same way.
-RSTP is fully compatible with IEEE 802.1d STP and will function with legacy equipment.
+same way.
+RSTP is fully compatible

+with IEEE 802.1d STP and will

+function with legacy equipment.
-TX Hold Count(1-

-10) <3>This is the maximum number of

-Hello packets transmitted per

-interval.
-The count can be specified

-from 1 to 10.
-The default value is 3.
+TX Hold Count(1- This is the maximum number of 10) Hello packets transmitted per interval.
+The count can be specified from $1$ to $10$ .
+The default value is $3$ .

-Forwarding BPDU This allows you to control whether or <Enabled> This allows you to control whether or not to forward Bridge Protocol Data Units.
-Disabling this setting can be useful if, for example, the present switch has been designated as the root bridge and you do not want that status to change.
+Forwarding BPDU This allows you to control whether or

+<enabled></enabled> not to forward Bridge Protocol Data

+Units.
+Disabling this setting can be

+useful if, for example, the present

+switch has been designated as the

+root bridge and you do not want that

+status to change.